Leading Small Group: Role

+Leading Small Groups are one of the least institutionalized, and therefore most flexible, parts of the Chinese political system.
 Leading Small Groups were first established in 1958 under a somewhat vague mandate, authorized by Chapter IX of the Constitution of the Chinese Communist Party.
-Their creation was similarly murky, probably relating to former CCP chairman Mao Zedong's desire to weaken the government bureaucracy and shift political gravity to the Party.
 They fell into disuse during the Cultural Revolution but were revived under the reformist Deng Xiaoping in the 1980s.

 Their role was redefined in December 1987 under a set of reforms approved by the Party's 2nd Plenum.
-They were categorised as decision-making consulting bodies (决策咨询机构 (juece zixun jigou)) of the Party's Central Committee and termed "ad-hoc organs" of the party-state.
+They were categorised as decision-making consulting bodies (决策咨询机构 (juece zixun jigou)) of the Party's Central Committee and were usually task-oriented, short-term groups.
 In 1997 they were confirmed as formal parts of the system.
-They have become especially important under the rule of CCP general secretary Xi Jinping.
+They have become especially important during the tenure of CCP general secretary Xi Jinping.
 Some operate on a permanent basis, while others exist temporarily to tackle an immediate issue.

 Policy implementation is coordinated through LSGs across principal decision-making bodies, including the Politburo – to which LSGs report – and the State Council, the Central Military Commission, the State Council and the Ministry of Foreign Affairs.
 Members of the Politburo Standing Committee normally head LSGs.
 China's vertically organised system of government often lacks horizontal coordination between its different parts; LSGs play an important part in overcoming this lack of horizontal coordination.
 Functionally, LSGs enable the Party to use its overarching authority to facilitate decision-making and compensate for the horizontally fragmented nature of China's government system.